mfjoe/gaming-tools/assets/README.md

 ## License

-This module is part of the ForgeAPI gaming calculators project.
+This module is part of the Gaming Tools gaming calculators project.

 ## Support